 The Egyptian Museum Cairo

-After my great morning hanging out around the pyramids the sandstorm arrived in Cairo and Giza.
-It came slowly and by the time I arrived at the Egyptian Museum in Cairo the air was filled with sand.
+After my great morning hanging out around the pyramids, the sandstorm arrived in Cairo and Giza.
+It came slowly, and by the time I arrived at the Egyptian Museum in Cairo, the air was filled with sand.
 The Museum itself is quite old and currently in the process of being moved to a bigger and newer museum in Giza.
-Nevertheless this Museum is really worth the visit.
+(It took another size years to finish this one!)

-My time in Giza was absolutely magical!
+My time with the Pyramids in Giza was absolutely magical!
+Not to mention the Sphinx… amazing!